Professor-G/MicroLIA/README.md

 * The ensemble engine hyperparameters can now be optimized using Bayesian analysis.
 * We added data imputation techniques to better handle undefined values in the training data.
 * We include a CNN model for image classification purposes, including a data augmentation routine and an optimization procedure for identifying the proper augmentations to perform given the training set images.
-* Built-in class methods are now available to visualize the engine parameters and performance, including the ability to save and load models post-processing.
+* Built-in class methods are now available to visualize the engine parameters and performance, as well as to save and load models post-processing.

 # [Documentation](https://microlia.readthedocs.io/en/latest/?)